aberba/getting-started-with-d/README.md

 ## [ ] [General Overview]()
 The D programming language general purpose programming language that compiles to native code.
 You'll find D to be familiar but modern language with a simple C-like syntax.
 For these reasons D makes for a good language choice for both performance code and application development.

+[snippet] Walter, Andrei and the D community work to make D a practical language that combines native code efficiency and control with the modeling power, safety, and productivity found in high-level languages and those that stick strictly to a single paradigm.
+If you enjoy languages D is interesting in the way it combines many paradigms in a C-like syntax, and yet D is also a language used in production at scale in industry and academe.

 > [Many] of D's improvements appear to be small, but the aggregate is large enough that once you write a project in D, you'll find it pretty hard to go back to another language - **Walter Bright, Creator of D**